 • It helps you stand out in the current digital climate.

-When you consider that 79% of marketing leads never convert into sales, nurturing customers and building on your relationship with existing companies is essential.
-And with more and more businesses sending their season’s greetings electronically, corporate Christmas cards are a great way of standing out in your customers’ minds.~
+Nurturing customers and building on your relationship with existing customers is essential.
+And with more and more businesses sending their season’s greetings electronically, corporate Christmas cards and handwritten messages for clients are a great way of standing out.

 Take another look at your brand guideline.
 What colours would work well for a Christmas card design?
-If none of them are particularly Christmas-y, just choose a couple and work them into the design.
-Using them for the baubles on a tree or for the text on the front of the card are great ways of injecting a little bit of ‘you’ into the design.
+If none of them are particularly Christmassy, just choose a couple and work them into the design.
+Using them for the baubles on a tree or for text on the front are great ways to inject a little bit of ‘you’ into your company Christmas card design.

-If you send direct mailers often, using Christmas imagery on your cards is a great to differentiate them from other kinds of print marketing.
-The best bit about using seasonal imagery in your design?
-You can get as creative as you like; have some fun with it!
+If you send direct mailers often, using Christmas imagery on your cards is great to differentiate them from other kinds of print marketing.
+The best bit about using seasonal imagery in your design: you can get as creative as you like, so have some fun with it!

 This style would look great on our Kraft stock

-Whether your branding suits realistic wintery scenes and starry nights, or a more illustrated style with Christmas trees and baubles – or even something completely off the cuff like flamingos and cactuses – there’s no limit to the style of seasonal images.
+Whether your branding suits realistic wintery scenes and starry nights, a more illustrated style with Christmas trees and baubles, or even something off the cuff like flamingos and cactuses – there’s no limit to the style of seasonal images.

 (Source: House Beautiful Magazine)